Walks in Nitmiluk National Park

 There is long-term parking at the ranger station.

-You need a permit for overnight walks in Nitmiluk National Park.
+You must book and pay online for overnight walks and camping in Nitmiluk National Park.

 What you should take